Comprehensive Guide to CotC

 Dru'un, the strong and proud

-Dru’un, a species of heavily built boar- and goatmen.
+Dru’un, a collection of animal-like species, primarily made up of the heavily built Dulzuun and the sneaky Zalra.
 Stereotyped as strong, dumb and brutish, the Dru'un are excellent security forces and manual laborers, but suffer from some discrimination.
 They are resilient, incredibly strong and often loyal, but their difficulty with complex maths and sciences hampers them from many tech-heavy jobs and their poor people skills bar them from working too closely with customers.
 The Dru'un suffered hundreds of years of enslavement at the hands of the Kykr and were emancipated only about 250 years ago.

 Illim, the strong backbone of society

 Illim, a species of strong, durable and candid people.
 The closest analogue of "human" you get in this world.
 The Illim is one of the older species in the world and was one of the two original species to start the Kykr civilisation several millennia ago.
 The Illim are carefree, beautiful and curious.
 Their curiousness and almost single-minded determination makes them great innovators and many Illim are behind some of the greatest discoveries of the world.
 Thanks to their candid straightness, many people trust Illim as leaders and politicians.
 Illim don't slack in the physical department either.
 While not as durable as the Dru'un or even as strong as the Hessak, they can still hold their own in a tussle.